hcalin/Libft/README.txt

-					---- LIBFT README FILE ----
+			---- Libft Project ----

 1.)
-The task: To create from scratch some libc functions and more.
-More details in 'libft.en.pdf'.
+Task: To create some libc functions, and others.
+More details in the libft.en.pdf.

 2.)
-Enter the libft folder and type 'make' in the command window to create the library.
+You can create the library by typing 'make' in the command line. (being in libft folder)

 3.)
-You can test the functions using alelievr's tool: 'libft unit test'.
-Follow the instructions in his README file.
+You can test the functions using libft-unit-test(made by alelievr).
+Follow the instructions in README file.

 -------
-Calin Hrihorciuc.
-42 user account - chrihorc
+Hrihorciuc Calin @ Academy+plus account: chrihorc
 -------